Programmer Guide: Code Samples

 DistributionConfig disabledDistributionConfig = cloudFrontService.updateDistributionConfig(

-testDistributionId, new String[] {}, "Deleting distribution", false, null);
+testDistributionId, null, new String[] {}, "Deleting distribution", false, null);

 System.out.println("Disabled Distribution Config: " + disabledDistributionConfig);